 The more water we use, the more water must be pumped and treated.
 These processes require a lot of chemicals and energy, both of which damage the environment.
 By cutting down on water wastage in our households, however, less water needs to be processed, in turn reducing the number of emissions and toxins released into the environment.
 You can improve water consumption in your household by taking shorter showers, fixing dripping taps and installing water-efficient toilets, taps, showerheads, washing machines, ectara.
 These little things go a long way in saving the planet.

-Not only is heating and cooling of your home expensive, it’s also incredibly damaging for the environment if not done inefficiently.
+Not only is heating and cooling of your home expensive, it’s also incredibly damaging for the environment if you don’t buy insulation from a reliable provider.
 Massive amounts of energy are expended to generate heat, releasing dangerous by-products into the atmosphere.
 The same applies to cooling appliances, such as air-conditioners, as these run on electricity which is generally produced using fossil fuels.
 To mitigate the damage that your cooling and heating systems can do to the environment, you should ensure you have proper insulation for your home.
 Good insulation will keep the heat inside during colder months and keep the heat outside during the warmer months, meaning you don’t have to rely so much on heating and cooling systems for your home.
 This also saves money.
 So, check your roof and walls are properly insulated because these are the main areas that you’ll lose heat from your home.
 Particularly if you’re in chilly Scotland, you should check out Midlothian Roofing to improve the heat efficiency of your home.

 Electricity is arguably the biggest contributor to environmental damage.
 There’s a huge demand for electricity because it powers almost everything – industries, households, whole cities.
 The problem with producing electricity is that it usually requires using fossil fuels (such as oil, coal and gas) or nuclear energy, which have an incredibly adverse effect on the environment.
 However, by cutting down on our energy usage and reducing the demand for electricity, we can make our households much more environmentally friendly.
 Start by installing a smart meter, which can highlight where you’re using the most electricity in your home.
 Once you’ve identified your problem areas, you can make changes.
 For example, remember to turn off lights and not leave devices on standby.